amlkteam/capstone/README.md

 **Output :**

+The predicted files will be stored in the prediction_output folder.
 Each prediction value includes the confidence scores for all three classes (positive, neutral, and negative).
 We need these three values to compute the final sentiment score for each article.
 The sentiment scores will be in a continuous scale.

 example:
 ```